Musketeer: Britain

-The iconic "Redcoat" of the British Empire was the staple unit in the British armies that created the largest empire in history.
-The British infantryman was equipped with the .75 calibre Land Pattern Musket, or Brown Bess.
+English armies started using musketeers during the Tudor era.
+By the early 18th century, the infantry of the British Army were equipped with the .75 calibre Land Pattern Musket, better known by the nickname of "Brown Bess", which had been introduced in 1722.
 He was well trained by the standards of the time, training with live ammunition.
-A fully trained redcoat could fire four times a minute.
+A fully trained British soldier could fire four times a minute.
 This, combined with the technique of firing by companies (a method wherein blocks of men fired smaller volleys in succession, creating a wave of fire down the front of the regiment), made it possible for the British musketeer to win pitched battles against superior numbers.

 The term "musketeer" was rarely used in the titles of regiments.
-Examples include the 106th Regiment of Foot (Black Musqueteers), the 110th Regiment of Foot (Queen's Royal Musqueteers) and the 112th Regiment of Foot (King's Royal Musqueteers), all raised and disbanded in the 1760s.
+Examples include the 106th Regiment of Foot (Black Musqueteers), the 110th Regiment of Foot (Queen's Royal Musqueteers) and the 112th Regiment of Foot (King's Royal Musqueteers), all of which were raised in 1761 and disbanded in 1763.
 The musket was withdrawn from service with the British Army in 1854, replaced by the muzzle-loading Minié rifle, which had an accurate range of over three times that of the Brown Bess which it replaced.